 In August of 1988, one of the greatest dugout demolitions in the history of the game

-against our division rivals, the Salem Buccaneers.
-The affects of a long and
+our division rivals, the Salem Buccaneers.
+The effects of a long and stressful season

-stressful season were wearing on all of us.
-In the minor-leagues, you travel on rickety
+were wearing on all of us.
+In the minor-leagues, you travel on rickety buses, make little

-On this steamy Virginia night, all the stress and failure resulted in the perfect storm for
+On one steamy Virginia night, all the stress and failure resulted in the perfect storm for

 a dugout demolition of epic proportions.
 Jim Orsag was our power-hitting first basemen,

-who also happened to be in a race with Bernie Willaims for the Carolina League batting title.
+who also happened to be in a race with Bernie Williams for the Carolina League batting title.

 Williams, who would go on to a spectacular career with the New York Yankees, was just

-A third-year pro out of the University of Illinos, Orsag was half-Seabiscuit, half-
+A third-year pro out of the University of Illinois, Orsag was half-Seabiscuit, half-

 Schwarzeneggar.
 He was 6'3" and a magnificently sculpted 225 lbs.
 He ran like a

-and scary, intimidating sounds emitting from his lungs.
+and scary, intimidating sounds emitting from his mouth.
 The ground shook beneath him

 and there wasn't a second baseman in baseball who wanted to have to turn a double-play